 Natural Ways to Prevent Macular Degeneration

 is a disease that damages the eyes and causes vision loss.
 It is often referred to as age-related or adult macular degeneration (AMD).
-It is a common cause of severe visual impairment in Americans, affecting over 15 million people.
+It is a leading cause of severe visual impairment in Americans.
 There is no cure for AMD, and treatment is somewhat limited.

 The macula is the central part of the retina of the eye that makes it possible to see the fine detail needed for reading, driving, and recognizing faces.
 AMD causes the macula to malfunction or deteriorate.
 The result is loss of sight in the center of the visual field.